Fanny Susan Copeland: World War II

 In 1939 Copeland was awarded an OBE for acting as an unofficial consul in her years living in Slovenia.
 She was deported to Italy in 1941.
 She was interned there in Bibbiana near Arezzo.
 It took until 1953 before she could obtain a visa to return to Yugoslavia.
 Copeland returned to Slovenia and lived the rest of her life there.

 Slovenia

 Throughout her career, Copeland developed strong ties between Britain and Slovenia.
 She published articles in Time and Tide, Graphic, The Observer, Discovery, European Commercial, London Mercury, The Near East and India, The Scotsman and Alpine Journal amongst others.

 With the exception of the period of the Second World War and its aftermath, Copeland remained in Slovenia for the rest of her life, living at Hotel Slon in Ljubljana.
 She died in 1970 and is buried at Dovje near Mojstrana.

 Mountaineering

 She was a devoted mountaineer who wrote guides to the mountains and managed to climb the Tominškova trail with Joža Čop when she was 88.
-She was a member of the Skala tourist club and climbed all the peaks with Mira Marko Debelak Deržaj and Ed Deržaj, after the war.
+She was a member of the Skala tourist club and climbed all the peaks with Mira Marko Debelak Deržaj and Edo Deržaj, after the war.